-For example, instead of arguing about how eating animals is unethical and bad for the environment, invite your friends over for dinner, and serve up a delicious three course vegan meal.
+For example, instead of arguing about how eating animals is unethical and harmful to the environment, invite your friends over for dinner, and serve up a delicious three-course vegan meal.

 Instead of convincing people that they don’t need to keep buying things for instant gratification, show them how peaceful you’ve become by owning less.

-The moment you try to convince someone to be different, is the moment they will build up resistance towards your ideals.
+The moment you try to convince someone to be different is the moment they’ll build up resistance towards your values.
 Everyone is entitled to their own beliefs.
 If can you positively spark their interest through your actions, then you’re doing a great thing!